 How Hourly Rates Hurt Clients:

-- You know your project investment upfront.
+You know the project’s investment upfront.
 By nature, improving organizations is messy.
 Task almost always take longer than anyone estimates.
 Ever notice how people turns in reports, school projects, and their tax returns just before the deadline?
 In reality, people who charge by the hour rarely bill every minute.
 They might cut corners near the end.
 They decide somewhere mid-stream what’s fair.
 You learn of their decision when you open the bill.